 New needs among the elderly of the future

 The number of elderly people will increase in the coming decades, and they will come with changing expectations and housing dreams.
-A partnership between the Danish pension fund PFA and OK-Fonden is setting out to meet some of the demand.
-In the article, the CEO of OK-Fonden talks about how the architecture of the future for the elderly will differ from today’s architecture.
+In Denmark, a partnership between a pension fund and a fund is setting out to meet some of the demand.
+In the article, the CEO of the fund talks about how the architecture of the future for the elderly will differ from today’s architecture.

 But it is not just resourceful people who are starting to look for more affordable housing earlier in life.
 The need for assisted-living facilities for the end-of-life target group is also increasing.
-By 2025, the number of people aged 80+ will grow by 75,000 (compared to 2019).
+In Denmark, the number of people aged 80+ will grow by 75,000 (compared to 2019) by 2025.

 “A lot of people who need help move into nursing homes too late.
 With dementia, for example, we see that family caregivers are under very severe strain by the time a husband or wife moves into a nursing home, and we want to avoid that, because it is not good for the family or anybody else,” he says.

 In order to make it easier for elderly people to make the shift in time, OK-Fonden has entered into a joint venture to establish privately run care homes, senior housing and senior co-housing communities in ten major Danish cities.
-The idea is that OK-Fonden will run the care homes and manage the senior housing, while PFA will be responsible for investments of DKK 2.5 billion of their customers’ pension savings to finance the construction of the homes.
+The idea is that OK-Fonden will run the care homes and manage the senior housing, while the Danish pension fund, PFA, will be responsible for investments of DKK 2.5 billion of their customers’ pension savings to finance the construction of the homes.

 Housing for Life